Icinga/ansible-icinga2/README.md

 #### Variable: `i2_manage_service`
 Whether to start, restart and reload the Icinga 2 on changes or not.
 Defaults to `true`.

+#### Variable: `i2_manage_epel`
+Whether to install epel repository on RedHat, needed for the dependency against libboost.
+If managed in an external role it can be disabled.
+Defaults to `true`.

 #### Variable: `i2_apt_key`
 GPG key used to verify packages on APT based system.
 The key will be imported.
 Defaults to